open-telemetry/opamp-spec/README.md

 The hashes are opaque to the Agent, the Agent never calculates hashes, it only stores and compares them.

-There are 4 levels of hashes:
+There are 3 levels of hashes:

 <h4 id="file-hash">File Hash</h4>

 The hash of the addon file content.
 This is stored in the [hash](#hash) field in the [DownloadableFile](#downloadablefile-message) message.
 This value SHOULD be used by the Agent to determine if the particular file it has is different on the Server and needs to be re-downloaded.

-<h4 id="file-list-hash">File List Hash</h4>

-The aggregate hash of the list.
-SHOULD be calculated based on the names and content of all files.
-This is stored in the hash field in the [DownloadableFileList](#downloadablefilelist-message) message.
-This value SHOULD be used by the Agent to determine if the particular file list it has is different on the Server and needs to be re-downloaded.

 <h4 id="addon-hash">Addon Hash</h4>

-The addon hash that identifies the entire addon (its name, and all of its files).
+The addon hash that identifies the entire addon (addon name and file content).
 This hash is stored in the [hash](#hash) field in the [AddonAvailable](#addonavailable-message) message.

 This value SHOULD be used by the Agent to determine if the particular addon it